Table of contents

 Product descriptions are an integral and essential part of online sales.
 Because there’s no living, breathing salesperson that can guide your customer through their needs and the products, you have to rely on product descriptions and images to give them the ultimate customer experience.
 It’s all on your product descriptions to do the selling for you, so make sure you’re doing it right.

 Read more about the importance of product data in e-commerce here.
-And while you’re at out, check out Apimio’s Shopify Integration page to see how our Product Information Management tool can help optimize your Shopify stores.
+And while you’re at it, check out Apimio’s Shopify Integration page to see how our Product Information Management tool can help optimize your Shopify stores.

 Frequently Asked Questions

 A product description is what describes the features and benefits of your products to potential customers.